sheqi/GAN_Review/README.md

 If you find this useful in your research, please consider citing:

     @article{wang2019generative,
-    title={Generative Adversarial Networks: A Survey and Taxonomy}, author={Wang, Zhengwei and She, Qi and Ward, Tomas E}, journal={arXiv preprint arXiv:1906.01529},
+    title={Generative Adversarial Networks in Computer Vision: A Survey and Taxonomy}, author={Wang, Zhengwei and She, Qi and Ward, Tomas E}, journal={arXiv preprint arXiv:1906.01529},
     year={2019}